mattlag/Syntaxalator/README.md

-# syntaxalator.js
+# Syntaxalator
 A small JavaScript syntax highlighter for posting code examples to web pages.
 Paste your example code into a &lt;pre&gt; tag with an class='syntaxalator', and include syntaxalator.js on the web page.
-Syntaxalator will look for those &lt;pre&gt; tags, and replace the plain text JavaScript with a pretty syntax-highligted and line-numbered &lt;div&gt;.
+Syntaxalator will look for those &lt;pre&gt; tags, and replace the plain text JavaScript with a pretty syntax-highlighted and line-numbered &lt;div&gt;.

 Not crazy-robust at the moment, targeted at short code examples.
-If syntax highlighting fails, the code in the origional tag will be shown.
+If syntax highlighting fails, the code in the original tag will be shown.

 See [example.html](example.html) for a running sample.